-9. Nemacolin Woodlands Resort - Laurel Highlands
+9. Nemacolin - Laurel Highlands

-Reserve a winter vacation at the Nemacolin Woodland Resort to pamper yourself and your little ones with calming sensations.
+Reserve a winter vacation at the Nemacolin to pamper yourself and your little ones with calming sensations.
 As a family-friendly resort, Nemacolin focuses on the well-being of children ages 5 to 13 at The Grove Children’s Spa with salon, massage, and facial services.
-Don’t worry, adults — you can relax at the Woodlands Spa and enjoy full-body pampering from the Mystic Touch package, or cleanse your spirit with the Dream Catcher massage.
+Don’t worry, adults — you can relax at the Nemacolin Spa and enjoy full-body pampering from the Mystic Touch package, or cleanse your spirit with the Dream Catcher massage.
 With access to the 2,400-square-foot fitness center, as well as steamy hot tubs and saunas, Nemacolin’s cozy hospitality will warm your entire afternoon.
-For some added entertainment, you can explore the resort’s $45-millon art collection in the 24-hour Nemacolin Gallery, and antique automobiles in the Woodlands Auto Toy Store, both located inside the resort.
+For some added entertainment, you can explore the resort’s $45-millon art collection in the 24-hour Nemacolin Gallery, and antique automobiles in the Nemacolin Auto Toy Store, both located inside the resort.

 10. Philadelphia Museum of Art - Philadelphia and the Countryside